 Can I take my absentee ballot to the polls on Election Day and vote there?

 Yes.
-If you have not voted and returned your absentee ballot to the auditor’s office you may take your it to your polling place and surrender the ballot to the poll worker and you will be given a new ballot to vote there.
+If you have not returned your absentee ballot you may go to your polling place on Election Day and vote a regular ballot.

 I lost my absentee ballot; can I just go vote on Election Day?